LuckySuzuran/XGSV-Expectation-Guided-Self-Verification-for-Aligning-Large-Reasoning-Models-with-Domain-Knowledge/README.md

-# XGSV
+# XGSV —— Expectation-Guided Self-Verification for Aligning Large Reasoning Models with Domain Knowledge
-An implementation of paper "Expectation-Guided Reasoning Verification: A Novel Cognition-Empowered Self-Reasoning Framework for Reasoning Refinement of Large Reasoning Models"
+An implementation of paper "Expectation-Guided Self-Verification for Aligning Large Reasoning Models with Domain Knowledge"

 - Our main models (Expectation-Guided Knowledge Graph Generaion & Reasoning Knowledge Graph Verification) are in "main_model"
 - Used datasets are in "data"